-Remember that low light doesn’t mean no light.
-If your rooms are too dark, you can supplement available light with a grow light, which can also add to the ambience.
+Remember that low light doesn’t mean no light at all.
+If your rooms are too dark, you can supplement available light with a grow light, which can also add to the ambiance.

 Drainage is essential for all plants.
 Unless you’re growing aquatic plants, every pot must have a drainage hole in the bottom.
 If you can’t resist a beautiful pot and you don’t want to risk drilling a hole, put the plant in a regular container with a drainage hole, then set it inside the decorative pot.
 Be sure the inner pot never stands in water.
 Moisture that absorbs through the hole can cause the plant to rot.

 Where to Put My Houseplants: Houseplant Placement and Aesthetics